Baijiong-Lin/LoRA-Torch/README.md

        loss.backward()
        optimizer.step()
        # (!!!) reregister model param to ensure they are in model.state_dict() and model.parameters()
        # (!!!)
-The performance does not be affected without this line, but you will find that the some weights are missing in model.state_dict() and model.parameters()
+Without this line, the performance does not be affected but you will find that some weights are missing in model.state_dict() and model.parameters()
        lora.register_model_param_after_backward(model)
    ```